CloudLabs-MOC/CloudLabs-SEED/Cryptography/Secret-Key-Encryption-Lab/Secret-Key-Encryption-Lab.md

 ```
 ## 5 Task 3: Encryption Mode – ECB vs. CBC

-The filepicoriginal.bmpis included in theLabsetup.zipfile, and it is a simple picture.
+The file picoriginal.bmp is included in the Labsetup.zip file, and it is a simple picture.
 We
 would like to encrypt this picture, so people without the encryption keys cannot know what is in the picture.
 Please encrypt the file using the ECB (Electronic Code Book) and CBC (Cipher Block Chaining) modes,
 and then do the following:

 1. Let us treat the encrypted picture as a picture, and use a picture viewing software to display it.
 How-
-    ever, For the.bmpfile, the first 54 bytes contain the header information about the picture, we have
+    ever, For the .bmpfile, the first 54 bytes contain the header information about the picture, we have
-    to set it correctly, so the encrypted file can be treated as a legitimate.bmpfile.
+    to set it correctly, so the encrypted file can be treated as a legitimate .bmpfile.
 We will replace the
     header of the encrypted picture with that of the original picture.
-We can use theblesshex editor
+We can use the bless hex editor
     tool (already installed on our VM) to directly modify binary files.
 We can also use the following
-    commands to get the header fromp1.bmp, the data fromp2.bmp(from offset 55 to the end of the
+    commands to get the header from p1.bmp, the data from p2.bmp(from offset 55 to the end of the
     file), and then combine the header and data together into a new file.